ZeyuLiu2203/TradingPlatform/README.md

 # TradingPlatform
-a simple Trading Platform using JDBC, MAVEN, JSP and fron end techs
+a simple Trading Platform using JPA, MAVEN, JSP and fronT end techs